jbarabander/knuth/Vol_1_Fundamental_Algorithms/ch1/2_Mathematical_Preliminaries/2_Numbers_Powers_Logarithms/exercises/exercise2.md

 	</li>
 	<li>
 		<p>
-			If that is the case then we assuming that we have a number q such that q = n + 0.d<sub>1</sub>d<sub>2</sub>...d<sub>k</sub>...
+			If that is the case then assuming that we have a number q such that q = n + 0.d<sub>1</sub>d<sub>2</sub>...d<sub>k</sub>...
 			= n + d<sub>1</sub>*(10<sup>-1</sup>) + d<sub>2</sub>*(10<sup>-2</sup>) +...+ d <sub>k</sub>*(10<sup>-k</sup>)...
 			where if  k <= t then t = 9.